 Learn more about Livingston County's Shared Harvest Pantry

-Fish & Loaves is a network of churches committed to providing food assistance to families and individuals in need.
-More information about the organization is available at www.downriverfishandloaves.org.
+Fish & Loaves is a network of churches committed to providing food assistance to neighbors in need.